opd-ai/desktop-companion/README.md

 make build  # Creates build/companion
 ```

-> **Note**: Cross-platform builds are not supported due to Fyne GUI framework limitations.
+> **Note**: Due to Fyne GUI framework limitations, cross-platform builds are not supported.
 > Fyne requires platform-specific CGO libraries for graphics drivers.
 > Build on the target platform for proper binary distribution.
 ```